KaustubhMH/Python-Problem-Sets/week2.md

 ### Projects on Classes and Functions

-1. Write a To Do List Manager console application, using classes in Python that let's a user perform the following: **
+1. Write a To Do List Manager console application, using classes in Python that let's a user perform the following: ** -a.
-	a.
 Create new To Do List
-	b.
+	-b.
 Add a new task to the list
-	c.
+	-c.
 Mark a particular task as done.
-	d.
+	-d.
 See the list of all tasks when needed.

    	- Technical Specifications: